 Preventing Chronic Pain is Better than Opioid Use

-Chronic pain is the primary symptom of many health issues, and we need to prevent it.
+Chronic pain is the primary symptom of many health issues, and we need to prevent it – without adding to the opioid crisis.

 The Institute of Medicine and the National Pain Strategy both recognize that chronic pain conditions are: